jaemnkm/design-system-2/_elements/form-controls.md

     <h5>When not to use</h5>
     <ul class="usa-content-list">
       <li>The form legend may be omitted in cases where the form is extremely short or the fields are obviously required.
 For example, a form that consists of one checkbox or a sign in form.</li>
-      <li>When most of the form fields are optional omit the legend and use the <a href="#usajobs-form-field-indicator-documentation">Required Field Indicator</a> to indicate the required fields.</li>
     </ul>
   </div>
 </div>